zloo/unfuck-osx/README.md

 Turn off the fucked startup sound:
 1) Click apple icon, System Settings, Sound, Play sound on Startup

+Make fucking Apple Music not turn on every time you put on your BT headphones which issue a "resume" command
+1) Download and install https://github.com/tombonez/noTunes and set it up to autostart after boot
+2) This issue only seems to appear after booting.
+If you manually play something on Spotify, the fucking OSX seems to magically remember you want to use Spotify.
+If you quit the Spotify app, the fucked behavior returns..
+There is no known safe way to REMOVE apple music.

 Setup proper environment similar to Linux:
 1) Install iTerm2
   - Configure the Iterm2 / Settings / General / Closing / Quit when all windows are closed.
 This will close the iTerm2 application so that when you close all the terminal windows, the application will no longer appear in the alt-tab menu option which does NOTHING when you pick it.